 - Lack of information regarding the number of displaced in host communities and the needs of host communities.

-- The frequency of fighting in Greater Upper Nile and the Equatorias is unclear.
+- The frequency of fighting in Unity, Greater Upper Nile and the Equatorias is unclear.
 Restriction to freedom of movement make it difficult for monitors to investigate violations of the Permanent Ceasefire and Transitional Security Arrangements.?

 - Persecution of journalists by the government limits the availability of information.